bloxstreet/support/staff information/store jobs.md

 **Step 4:** Hand the sandwich to the customer by clicking on H and entering their username.
 Wish the customer to have a great day.

+### Vision Center
+{:.text-blue-000}

+The Vision Center is one of our many store departments.
+Customers can conduct an eye exam and recieve a consultation on vision wear.

+**Step 1:** Customers will approach you with their vision issues.
+You should greet them with a friendly greeting.

+**Step 2:** Direct them to the eye exam of their choosing.
+Have them read out all the letters/shapes from the exam that they pick.

+**Step 3:** After the eye exam, lead the customer to the glasses aisle.
+Have them choose which glasses they prefer best.

+**Step 4:** Wish the customer to have a great day.

 ### Supervision
 {:.text-blue-000}